jethroo/WADL-first-REST-Webservice-CXF-Example/README.md

 first approach.
 For code first approaches [Jersey](https://jersey.java.net/) might be a better choice for kick starting due to handy Maven Archetypes.

-Contact first means that the implementation is started after a full specification of the REST Webservice has been elaborated and documented in a well defined format.
+Contract first means that the implementation is started after a full specification of the REST Webservice has been elaborated and documented in a well defined format.
 In this example Web Application Description Language (WADL) a machine-readable XML description of REST web services is used.
 A benefit of this approach, besides having a contract document, which can serve as basis for communication between the implementor and the consumer side or to handle change requests, is that one can use tools to generate a first code basis for the implementing the service itself.